How to Make a Festive Textured Foil Vase: A Quick and Easy Project

 Gather the Materials

 Next, choose the material(s) that will provide the texture to the vase.
-I chose plain cotton all-purpose string with slubs (bumps) in the string.
+I chose plain with slubs (bumps) in the string.
 You could instead use dried wheat or other grasses or plants that have some (but not too much) dimension to them, strings of small chain or seed beads, lace, really anything that adds subtle texture to your piece without being too bulky.
 You want to keep the texture subtle to allow the aluminum tape to bring out the details of those textures.
-Since the piece will be covered with aluminum tape, the color of the under-texture material does not matter—use up items from the clearance bin in obnoxious colors or from your own collection of materials that never seem to get used.
+Since the piece will be covered with aluminum tape, the color of the under-texture material does not matter—use up items from the clearance bin in obnoxious colors or from your own collection of materials that never seem to get used. cotton all-purpose twine

-Optionally, you may also need a small amount of standard clear desk/cellophane tape or spray adhesive (for the back of fancy texture materials such as lace or dried flowers) to get the textured materials held in place temporarily while you apply the aluminum tape.
+Optionally, you may also need a small amount of standard clear desk/cellophane tape or (for the back of fancy texture materials such as lace or dried flowers) to get the textured materials held in place temporarily while you apply the aluminum tape. spray adhesive

 Apply the Texture to the Vase